 Second-degree burns—These burns are deeper and more severe.
 They cause blisters and the skin is very red or splotchy.
 There may be more significant swelling.

 Third-degree burns—These cause damage to all layers of the skin down to the tissue underneath.
 The burned skin looks white or charred.
 These burns may cause little or no pain because the nerves in the skin are destroyed.

 It may be more difficult to diagnosis damage under the skin caused by electricity.
 Tests may include: Electrocardiogram (EKG)—to detect rhythm disturbances of the heart

 Urine or blood tests—to check for severe damage to muscles

 Electrical burns require an immediate call to paramedics.
 If possible, shut off the electrical current from its source (such as unplugging a cord or turning off the circuit breaker).
 Often, simply turning off the appliance itself will not stop the flow of electricity.

 If the current can't be turned off, use a nonconducting object, like a wooden broom, chair, rug, or rubber doormat to push the victim away from the source of the current.
 Don't use a wet or metal object.
 If possible, stand on something dry and non-conducting, such as a mat or folded newspapers.

 Do not attempt to rescue a victim near active high-voltage lines.

-Once the victim is free from the source of electricity, his airway, breathing, and pulse are checked and, if needed, cardiopulmonary resuscitation (CPR) efforts are started.
+Once the victim is free from the source of electricity, check airway, breathing, and pulse and, if needed, start cardiopulmonary resuscitation (CPR) efforts.
 The victim is covered with a blanket to maintain body heat and feet are raised above the head.

 Ice, butter, or ointments, should not be applied.